 Offices with spent ink jet and toner cartridges should submit an Online Work Request to KU Recycling.

 KU Information Technology provides a way for unused or unwanted electronic equipment or data storage devices to be securely recycled.
 Most items can be disposed of at no cost, and there is no charge for pickup.
 Contact your departmental technical support person or email KU IT at email@example.com for disposal of these items.

-Due to the obsolete nature of their components, CRT monitors cannot be accepted for recycling at this time.
+Due to the obsolete nature of their components, CRT monitors can be picked up by sending a request to Environment, Health and Safety.
 Please do not put them in the trash; they contain toxic materials.
 KU IT recognizes the need for safe and alternative disposal.
-Thank you for your patience as we continue to seek a solution.

 · Recycling paper uses 60% less energy and 55% less water than manufacturing paper from virgin timber.
 It also reduces water pollution by 35% and air pollution by 74%.

 · When 1 ton of newsprint is recycled, 3 cubic meters of landfill space and 16 trees are saved.

 · Producing a can from recycled aluminum instead of ore requires only 5% as much energy.